nodejs-design-patterns-book/nodejsdesignpatterns.com/src/blog/articles/installing-node-js/index.md

 tags: ["blog"]
 ---

-In this article we will explore some of the most common ways to install Node.js in your development system.
+In this article, we will explore some of the most common ways to install Node.js in your development system.
 We will see how to install Node.js using the official installer for various platforms, how to use a Node.js version manager such as `n` or `nvm` and, finally, we will also see how to compile and install Node.js from source.
-Along the way we will try to disclose one or two tips to get you even more productive with Node.js!
+Along the way, we will try to disclose one or two tips to get you even more productive with Node.js!

 Let's get started!

 ## Which option should I pick?

 There are many different ways to install Node.js and every one of them comes with its own perks and drawbacks.
-In this article we will try to explore the most common ones and by the end of it you should have a good understanding of which ones should be more suitable to you.
+In this article, we will try to explore the most common ones and by the end of it, you should have a good understanding of which ones should be more suitable for you.

 ### TLDR;